darthinvader/daggerheart-tools/memory-bank/activeContext.md

 - Fixed onValueChange to ignore empty values so selection always updates; lists now respond reliably to Source changes.
 - Accessibility: DrawerScaffold includes a description wired via aria-describedby.
   Updated Aug 11: The description text is now screen-reader-only and no longer references keyboard Tabs (mobile-first).
 Tabs now horizontally scroll on mobile.

+Aug 11 (later):

+- Extracted a small hook `useEquipmentFilters` at `src/components/characters/equipment-drawer/hooks/use-equipment-filters.ts` to centralize source filters, search queries, counts, and filtered lists for Primary, Secondary, and Armor.
+Updated `equipment-drawer.tsx` to consume it, eliminating local duplication.
+Tests unchanged and passing.

 Code structure and size improvements (Aug 11, 2025):